 If you’re not an EU citizen, then you might have an even harder time finding a job.
 People from outside of the European Union are required to have a work permit before they start a job in the Netherlands.

 If you are undocumented, you are not allowed to work in Holland.
 This applies for both low qualified and highly qualified jobs in the Netherlands.
-Unfortunately, most companies do not want to request a work permit for a non-EU citizen, which makes it even harder to find a job in Amsterdam.
+Unfortunately, most companies don’t want to request a work permit for a non-EU citizen, which makes it even harder to find a job in Amsterdam.

-The struggle of finding a job in the Netherlands: Your CV might not even be read because of your name
+Your CV might not even be read because of your name

-Now I know that this guide to finding a job in Amsterdam so far hasn’t been most cheerful and uplifting, but here is the last piece of bad news.
+Now I know that this guide to finding a job in Amsterdam so far hasn’t been the most cheerful nor uplifting, but here is the last piece of bad news.
 According to research, Dutch companies also discriminate based on the applicant’s name.
 This experiment consisted of sending the same job applications to 120 companies, but with different names.

 Finding employment in different fields in the Netherlands